Clan Carruthers: Petitioners for Chief and their Genealogy?

 Normally, only a chief can appoint chieftains, however although we as a Society cannot appoint, based on their proven pedigree our clan society can, as others have done before us, ‘recognise’ the heads of houses if known, however the retention of that recognition would lay with the chief, once confirmed.

 Currently there are two senior members of our family recognised as seniors of our Clan through their evidenced genealogy.
 One is a direct descendent of the line of Holmains through the female line; Simon Peter Carruthers, a direct descendent of Holmains and the other is James Andrew Carruthers, of Dormont, through the male line.

 The house of Carruthers of Holmains was initiated by John Carruthers, the younger brother of Thomas the 1st of Mouswald, and as such was able to claim seniority once the Mouswald line finished in 1548.

 The house of Carruthers of Dormont is a cadet line of Holmains, coming from a younger brother of George, 6th of Holmains and 2nd Baron, in 1552.

-These two lines remain genealogically strong although Holmains is a direct line from that House, which leads us to appreciate that until our seniors are satisfied, with regards a Chief of our clan and confirmed by the Lord Lyon, a derbfine or gathering as currently being put in place by Clan Bell, again supervised by the Lyon Court, would have no validity in our case.
+These two lines remain genealogically strong although Holmains is a direct line from that House, which leads us to appreciate that until our seniors are satisfied with regards a Chief of our clan and confirmed by the Lord Lyon, a derbhfine or gathering as currently being put in place by Clan Bell, again supervised by the Lyon Court, would have no validity for us.